ith-harvey/profile-react-crud/README.md

 [Visit People Profiles at https://profile-crud-app.herokuapp.com/](https://profile-crud-app.herokuapp.com/)

 ### Technologies:
-* JavaScript
-* React
-* HTML
-* CSS
-* Express

-* react-materialize
-* mongoose
-* axios
+* JavaScript, React, HTML, CSS, Express, react-materialize, mongoose, axios

 ### Getting started:

 #### Installation
-Since the React front-end is located inside of the `react-ui` folder it can make installation a little more complicated than usual.
+Since the React front-end is located inside of the `react-ui` folder it can make installation a little more complicated.

 Installation steps are as follows:
-* Fork and or clone the repository
+* Fork and or clone the repository.
-* Once you are in the root folder run `npm install`
+* Once you are in the root folder run `npm install`.
 * Then change directories into the react-ui folder `cd react-ui`.
 * Once you are in the react-ui folder run `npm install` for a second and final time.